david-guenault/docker-projects/shinken-2.2-master/README.md

 ## Customization

-You can customize somme settings before building.
-Edite the Makefile and change the following values
+You can customize some settings before building.
+Edit the Makefile and change the following values

 - NAMESPACE = dguenault
 - NAME = shinkenl